jj1bdx/airspy-fmradion/README.md

 <h1>Prerequisites</h1>

+<h2>Base requirements</h2>

+  - `sudo apt-get install cmake pkg-config libusb-1.0-0-dev libasound2-dev libboost-all-dev`

+<h2>RTL-SDR support</h2>

 The Osmocom RTL-SDR library must be installed before you can build NGSoftFM.
 See http://sdr.osmocom.org/trac/wiki/rtl-sdr for more information.
 NGSoftFM has been tested successfully with RTL-SDR 0.5.3.
-Normally your distribution should provide the appropriate librtlsdr package
+Normally your distribution should provide the appropriate librtlsdr package.
+If you go with your own installation of librtlsdr you have to specify the include path and library path.
+For example if you installed it in `/opt/install/librtlsdr` you have to add `-DRTLSDR_INCLUDE_DIR=/opt/install/librtlsdr/include -DRTLSDR_LIBRARY=/opt/install/librtlsdr/lib/librtlsdr.a` to the cmake options

+To install the library from a Debian/Ubuntu installation just do:

+  - `sudo apt-get install librtlsdr-dev`

+<h2>HackRF support</h2>

+For now HackRF support must be installed even if no HackRF device is connected.

+If you install from source (https://github.com/mossmann/hackrf/tree/master/host/libhackrf) in your own installation path you have to specify the include path and library path.
+For example if you installed it in `/opt/install/libhackrf` you have to add `-DHACKRF_INCLUDE_DIR=/opt/install/libhackrf/include -DHACKRF_LIBRARY=/opt/install/libhackrf/lib/libhackrf.a` to the cmake options.

+To install the library from a Debian/Ubuntu installation just do:

-  - `sudo apt-get install cmake pkg-config libusb-1.0-0-dev librtlsdr-dev libasound2-dev libboost-all-dev`
+  - `sudo apt-get install libhackrf-dev`

 <h1>Installing</h1>